tsvetie/icenium-cli-vr/README.md

 # nativescript-cli-vr
-An extension for the NativeScript Command-Line Interface that allows building NativeScript applications for VR.
+An extension for the NativeScript Command-Line Interface that allows transpiling and building NativeScript applications for VR.